 Program Planning is an integral part of your academic career.
 Here are some very useful tools that you can use while creating an academic plan of study.
 A plan of study is useful when determining which courses to take and when and it can also be use to track your progress to graduation.

 The 'Term Master Schedule' (TMS) provides the most current information and is the University's published course schedule for the entire academic year.
-Graduate level courses are INFO 500 classes and above.
-If you click on a section number in the TMS, you can view the full course description, prerequisite requirements, and other pertinent course information including enrollment caps and seats avaialble.
-To see when courses are typically offered (since not all courses are offered every term in the various formats (Online/On campus)) please refer to the 'Term Master Schedule' (which can also be accessed via DrexelOne)
+Graduate level courses are 500 level classes and above.
+If you click on a section number in the TMS, you can view the full course description, prerequisite requirements, and other pertinent course information including enrollment caps and seats available.
+To see when courses are typically offered (since not all courses are offered every term in the various formats (Online/On Campus) please refer to the 'Term Master Schedule' (which can also be accessed via DrexelOne).

 Please note that classes may appear to have more seats open than actually available; seat availability on the TMS may not update in real time.

 DegreeWorks allows you to track your progress towards the completion of your degree program, including the number of credits you have earned and still need to complete, GPA status and course requirements for your program.
 It is recommended that you use DegreeWorks in coordination with regular consultation with your academic advisor.

 You can access DegreeWorks in the following way:

 - Log in to DrexelOne.

 - Click the "Review Your Academic Plan of Study" link in the "Registration" channel

 If your DegreeWorks record information is incomplete please consult with your academic advisor in order to review your complete academic history.